-Why strive to fit in if your goal is to be funny?
+Why strive to fit in if your goal is to be crazy funny?
 A recent study published in the British Journal of Psychiatry suggests that the secret to making other people laugh is having an unusual personality.
 Originally reported on Reuters, the study and the surrounding discussion offers some insights into what makes people so funny.

 Basically, there’s a sweet spot between howling at the moon and avoiding intimacy that scientists have begun to identify as the best mental state for a career in comedy.
 To those in the business of making people laugh, it comes as no shock that you need to be a little bit nuts if you want to succeed.